A treatment specifically for OIC

 Relistor may help increase the number of bowel movements you have each week*

-Relistor can work quickly.
-You may have a bowel movement within 4 hours*
+Relistor may work within 4 hours*

 Individual results may vary.